Conformal Symmetry in Field Theory and in Quantum Gravity: Conformal Supergravity

 This conformal supergravity theory comes in four dimensions without any mass scale.
-These are very fortunate circumstances, since for making the theory explicitly conformally invariant on the quantum level we do not need completely the dilaton field.
-We can add it here, but it decouples due to its dynamical EOM both: on the classical and on the quantum level.
-Of course, within such theory we can with the same ease perform the programme of desingularization as for the UV-finite gravitational theories as described in section \ref{sec:Story-of-infinities}.
-We remark that, probably, in higher even dimensions $d$ (if we need them), the conformal theory without any scale is in the gravitational sector based on the action, which is the $\frac{d}{2}$-th power of the Weyl tensor (various contractions are here possible).
-Then to this theory we should add a matter theory, probably also highly supersymmetric, which in higher dimension should be also constructed with $\frac{d}{2}$ powers of the field strengths and no covariant derivatives (to preserve the requirement that the theory on the classical level should be conformally invariant).
-The construction of the quantum theory proceeds in the similar way, where we have to couple two sectors using a lot of local supersymmetries.
-There is a hope that in this complicated theory all the beta functions vanish and we have promotion of supersymmetry algebra to a superconformal algebra of local symmetry transformations.
-But then in such theory, in higher dimensions $d>4$, there are no scattering amplitudes around flat spacetime, because there are no asymptotic states, no propagators, as we explained above.
-It seems that in four dimensions we are very lucky, that we can study scattering processes in conformal theory.
-Moreover, with Fradkin-Tseytlin theory we have the luxurious situation, that the couplings of the theory are dimensionless, so the theory is scale-invariant also on the classical level.
-In this very interesting theory the symmetry algebra is so big, that the considerations about the effective action from the section \ref{sec:Conformal-symmetry-of} are all true.
-Basically, the quantum effective action at any loop order coincides in the structure with the classical action.
+This is not surprising since scale invariance (absence of mass scales) is a first condition towards conformal invariance on the classical level.
+It seems that only in four dimensions we are very lucky that we can study scattering processes in conformal theory.
+Moreover, with Fradkin--Tseytlin theory, in opposition to quantum conformal gravity presented in Section \ref{sec:CQG}, we have the luxurious situation that the couplings of the theory are dimensionless, so the theory is scale-invariant also on the classical level.
+In~this very interesting theory, the symmetry algebra is so big that the considerations about the effective action from the Section \ref{sec:Conformal-symmetry-of} are all true.
+Basically, the quantum effective action at any loop order coincides in the structure with the classical action (and we could have only finite renormalizations of couplings).
 This means that this theory is very simple, very beautiful and very constrained on the quantum level.